Natalia Kuikka

-Natalia Kuikka (born 1 December 1995) is a Finnish footballer who plays as a midfielder for Portland Thorns of the American National Women's Soccer League (NWSL) and the Finland National Team.
+Natalia Kuikka (born 1 December 1995) is a Finnish professional footballer who plays as a defender for Chicago Stars FC of the National Women's Soccer League (NWSL) and the Finland national team.
+She was named the Finnish Footballer of the Year in 2022 by Finnish sports journalists.
+Early in her career, she played as a forward.

 College career

 Florida State University

 Kuikka was recruited by Mark Krikorian to join his Florida State University squad for the 2015 season.
 In her freshman year, she played in a total of 19 games, all as a midfielder, tallying 6 goals and 5 assists.
 She scored the first goal of her career versus New Mexico State University on 21 August 2015.
 In the ACC tournament, her goal and two assists earned her the first of her ACC Tournament MVP Awards.

 Moving to the central defender role beginning her sophomore season, Kuikka helped solidify a defense that allowed a paltry 0.39 GAA.
 For the second year in a row, she won the ACC Tournament MVP award for her solid defensive play and two shootout penalty kick conversions.

 After being selected as a team captain, success as the director of the defensive line continued in her junior year.
 The Seminoles had eight clean sheets including two in the NCAA Tournament.

 As a senior and team captain, Kuikka anchored the Seminoles defense and led the team to a school-record 16 shutouts, including four in the NCAA Tournament.
 The final two being in the College Cup versus defending champion Stanford and in the final versus UNC to claim the NCAA Championship.
 Her efforts garnered her the 2018-9 Honda Sport Award for the top female athlete in NCAA Division I soccer.

-Kuikka graduated at the end of Fall Semester 2018 with a bachelor's degree in Criminology.
+Kuikka graduated in 2018 with a bachelor's degree in criminology.